mustafa-qamaruddin/starrocks/README.md

-**⚠️ Warning: If you need to expose multiple ports simultaneously (e.g., port 8030 for StarRocks and another port for Grafana), consider using Docker Compose instead of Kubernetes for easier port management. **
+**⚠️ Warning: If you need to expose multiple ports simultaneously (e.g., port 8030 for StarRocks and another port for Grafana), consider using Docker Compose instead of Kubernetes for easier port management. `kubectl expose pod testing-pod — port=80 — type=NodePort` **

 **⚠️ Warning: Configurations for StarRocks Frontend/Backend could better be loaded from external files, but that requires forking the main chart, since Helm functions work only inside chart and not values files. https://helm.sh/docs/chart_template_guide/accessing_files/ **